<big>Glossary of Painting Terms</big>(As of July 2003)

 Stirring.

-Due to storage, the heavier components of the substance settle at the bottom of the container.
+Due to storage, the heavier components of the mixture settle at the bottom of the container.

 Remove the paint material in layers.
-You must reload before processing.
+They must be re-applied before processing.

-to be evenly distributed.
-Meaningful: Before opening, remove dust from the lid and...
+"should be evenly distributed.
+Important: remove dust from the lid before opening."

-Remove from the can rim.
-After opening, in the upper, more liquid portion...
+remove from the rim of the can.
+After opening, in the upper, more liquid part.

-Gradually add part of the ingredients, starting with the whisk, to the bottom.
+Gradually add part of the mixture to the bottom using a whisk.

 is.